Global 21 cm signal: a promising probe of primordial features: Acknowledgements

 \section{Acknowledgements}

+We thank the anonymous referee for the helpful comments/suggestions.
 The computational work in this paper was carried out using the NOVA cluster at IIA, Bangalore.
-SSN is supported by the National Post Doctoral Fellowship by the Science and Engineering Research Board, Anusandhan National Research Foundation, Government of India, under the project file number PDF/2023/001469.
+SSN is supported by the SERB - National Post Doctoral Fellowship by the Anusandhan National Research Foundation, Government of India, under the project file number PDF/2023/001469.
 KF acknowledges Manipal Centre for Natural Sciences, Centre of Excellence, Manipal Academy of Higher Education (MAHE) for facilities and support.